 Some LMCs recommend screening for GDM for all their pregnant clients because about 50% of women who have GDM will have no symptoms or risk factors and because the incidence of diabetes mellitus and the health risks associated with this disease is increasing throughout the population.
 However, at this time there is no evidence that such routine screening improves outcomes for mothers and babies.

 If insulin regulation of blood sugar is not working well because a woman has diabetes mellitus or has developed gestational diabetes, her baby may grow to be much bigger than the average, increasing the risk of birthing difficulties and complications in the hours/days immediately after birth.
 There is also a concern that if a baby has been continually exposed to high blood sugar levels in utero, that they may not be able to sustain this after birth (when s/he is no longer receiving nutrients from his mother’s blood) and her/his blood sugar levels may drop quickly and dangerously immediately after birth.

 This test is carried out in a medical laboratory or hospital.
 You will be asked to drink a liquid containing 50 mg of polycose (a type of sugar).
 One hour later a sample of blood is taken to see how well your body has metabolized this sugar.
 If your result shows that your blood glucose level is higher than 7.8mol/ml, you will be asked to take a Glucose Tolerance Test (GTT).

-This glucose screening test has a high false positive rate.
+This one-hour polycose screening test has a high false positive rate.
 Approximately 15 – 20% of pregnant women test positive on the polycose test although only 2 – 5% will have any form of diabetes.
 If you are at at risk of having GDM, your LMC may recommend missing out the Polycose test and taking a GTT, which has a much lower rate of false positive results meaning that you will only have to have one sugary drink.

 The accuracy of the polycose screening test is improved if: –